-How can you keep track of your TrOOP total?
+How can you keep track of your out-of-pocket total?

 - We will help you.
-The Part D Explanation of Benefits (Part D EOB) report we send to you includes the current amount of your TrOOP costs.
-Section 3 in this chapter tells about this report. - Make sure we have the information we need.
-Section 3.2 tells what you can do to help make sure that our records of what you have spent are complete and up to date.
+The Part D Explanation of Benefits ("Part D EOB") report we send to you includes the current amount of your TrOOP costs.
+Section 3 in this chapter explains about this report. - Make sure we have the information we need.
+Section 3.2 explains what you can do to help make sure that our records of what you have spent are complete and up to date.